BIGJRA/BIGJRA.github.io/reborn.md

 Pick up *TM73 Thunder Wave* here.
 Press 'A' while you're above the disconnected wires to connect them, prepare your team, then make your way to the top left corner for a fight.

-BreloomBot CL:4R1-C3.
-Field: Short-Circuit Field
+**BreloomBot CL:4R1-C3.
+Field: Short-Circuit Field**
 - CL:4R1-C3 Breloom, Lv.
-90, @Muscle Band, Ability: Technician, Adamant Nature, IVs: 31, EVs: 4/252/0/252/0/0
+90, @Muscle Band, Ability: Technician, Adamant Nature, IVs: 31, EVs: 4/252/0/0/0/252
   - Spore
   - Magnet Bomb
   - Shadow Punch
   - Shift Gear

 This is a very tough fight with a custom, overpowered Breloom robot!
 Thankfully it's still a 6v1 so you should be able to figure out a way to take it out.
 It does have mixed attacks, the ability to put you to sleep, and a set up move, so be careful as it alone can counter many strategies.